 Because car prices fluctuate so much, if your classic motor moves up or down a lot, you'll need to have the valuation reviewed regularly – at least once a year, which can cost you.

-You might also find insurers ask for photos of the vehicle and, if you’ve had a lot of restorative work done, ask for bills showing payment for work done as supporting evidence of the vehicle’s value.
+You might also find insurers ask for photos of the vehicle and, if you've had a lot of restorative work done, ask for bills showing payment for this, as supporting evidence of the vehicle's value.

 Keep your car for parts if the vehicle is written off

-If your beloved classic is badly damaged, it may be so bad it costs the insurer more to cover the cost of repairs than the payout for its market value.
+If your beloved classic is badly damaged, it may be so severe that it costs the insurer more to cover the cost of repairs than the payout for its market value.
 In other words, the insurer would be left out of pocket.